Poul Nielsen

-Niels Poul "Tist" Nielsen (25 December 1891 – 9 August 1962) was a Danish footballer who is the joint all-time best goalscorer for the Denmark national team with 52 goals in 38 matches.
+Niels Poul "Tist" Nielsen (25 December 1891 – 9 August 1962) was a Danish footballer who is the joint all-time top goalscorer for the Denmark national team with 52 goals in 38 matches.

 Nielsen won a silver medal with the national team at the 1912 Summer Olympics.
 He played his career as a striker for Kjøbenhavns Boldklub, with whom he won six Danish football championships.
-In Canada, he played for CNR Montréal, winning the Dominion of Canada Championship in 1929.